 MakeBadge::auto();

-// generate specific badges with auto-detected paths:
+// generate specific badges (path optional, auto-detected when omitted)

 MakeBadge::makeInfectionBadge();